Learn Division |

 Learn Division for Kids

-What Is Division?
+What is Division?

 Division is a way of sharing or splitting things into equal parts.
 It helps us find out how many times one number fits into another or how to divide a group of items equally among people.

-division example with bamboo
+Division example with bamboo tree

 Division tells you how many equal groups you can make from a total amount.